Right to Information

 Personal Information held by QLeave

-QLeave collects, stores and uses client and vendor personal information required for the administration of the Contract Cleaning Industry (Portable Long Service Leave) Act 2005.
+QLeave collects, stores and uses client personal information required for the administration of the Acts.
 Client personal information includes:

 - industry workers' personal information, for example name, address, occupation, business type, income data and work history